FitoDuarte1539/CSE130Docker/README.md

 | Restart default container | `./restart` |
 | Restart named container | `./restart --name cse130-2` |

+## Important Docker Commands
+- If you wish to clear all the containers do `docker container prune`
+- If you wish to list active containers do `docker ps -a`
+- There are many other commands that do useful things.
+You can find them online quite easily.

 ## Image details

 - Image name: `cse130-dev`